 Occupations among the Electoral Areas are concentrated in trades, transport and equipment operators and related occupations; occupations unique to the primary industry; and sales and service occupations.
-Electoral Area D has the highest concentrations of occupations unique to primary industry of all Electoral Areas, reflective of the area's proximity to major agriculture, mining, and forestry industries.
+Electoral Area E has the second highest concentrations of occupations unique to primary industry of all Electoral Areas, reflective of the area's strengths in mining and forestry industries.